 Progress towards closing the health gap is monitored and reported through Closing the Gap performance reports developed and published annually by Queensland Health's Aboriginal and Torres Strait Islander Health Branch.

-Closing the Gap performance report 2016 (PDF, 1.78MB) charts the progress in achieving health gains and improving system access for Aboriginal and Torres Strait Islander Queenslanders against a comprehensive suite of key performance indicators, including progress towards closing the gap in life expectancy and halving the gap in child mortality.
+Closing the Gap performance report 2017 (PDF, 1.6MB) details Queensland's progress against the key health targets of closing the gap in life expectancy and halving the gap in child mortality.

 Making Tracks is comprised of two documents: